 read chart patterns and indicators or you don't.
 That's

-what coaching is all about, helping you gain confidence
+what stock market coaching is all about, helping you gain confidence

-so that at least you know you're not guessing.
+so that you at least appreciate what you see; you're not guessing.

 spend a lot